 - Schedule articles on CoSchedule.

 - Write and edit drafts in Google Docs.

 - Post articles to social media with Sprout Social.

 Assigning specific responsibilities and objectives to each of your roles lets all of your employees know exactly what they need to do, what they shouldn’t do, and what their colleagues need to do and shouldn’t do in order to achieve their team’s goals.
-In your internal wiki, make sure to document each team’s roles and DRIs so no one will ever forget what they’re in charge of — and what they’re not in charge of.
+In your internal knowledge base, make sure to document each team’s roles and DRIs so no one will ever forget what they’re in charge of — and what they’re not in charge of.

 After clearly defining each of your company’s roles, make sure you match each of your employees to the role that best suits them.
 Your business operating system will run more smoothly this way because you’re giving your employees the best chance to hit the ground running and excel at their jobs down the road.

 For instance, who do you think would be a better fit to cover financial topics on your blogging team?
 The English major or the economics major?
 We’d probably go with the economics major, too.

 Whether it’s in business, writing, or sports, every top performer has one thing in common: an obsession with process.
 So, before you pull a Facebook and start “moving fast and breaking things,” consider setting up a business operating system.
 Because slowing down and understanding what your most effective processes are is what will take your company to the next level.